 Taking action provides families with much needed compensation to cover medical expenses and the pain and suffering that a loved one endures.
 It also plays a larger role in the fight against nursing home abuse.
 Everyone who comes forward to fight against malicious and negligent acts of abuse may prevent someone else from suffering from the same fate.
 At Fiol Law Group, we want to create a better future for everyone who lives in nursing home environments.

+If abuse resulted in the death of a loved one, please contact our wrongful death attorneys.
 If you have any questions or concerns about a loved one in a nursing home in or around Tampa, FL, contact our office for a free case evaluation.
 Let us fight for your rights in the wake of a nursing home abuse incident.